jindian/linux_note/GRUB2/grub_main_grub_load_normal_mode.md

 ```

-In grub_cmd_normal, get grub configuration from specify directory in first partition, enter normal mode.
+In grub_cmd_normal, autoload config lists in dedicated directory, get grub configuration from specify directory in first partition, enter normal mode.
 In normal mode, first read lists and auto-loading, then read configuration information from grub.cfg, show grub menu and wait for response from end user.

 ```grub_cmd_normal
 grub-core/normal/main.c:326